MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-supported-filetypes.md

   | Word 2007 (supported by AD RMS only)<br /><br />Word 2010<br /><br />Word 2013<br /><br />Word 2016                         | 32-bit: 512 MB<br /><br />64-bit: 512 MB                                                                                   |
   | Excel 2007 (supported by AD RMS only)<br /><br />Excel 2010<br /><br />Excel 2013<br /><br />Excel 2016                     | 32-bit: 2 GB<br /><br />64-bit: Limited only by available disk space and memory                                            |
   | PowerPoint 2007 (supported by AD RMS only)<br /><br />PowerPoint 2010<br /><br />PowerPoint 2013<br /><br />PowerPoint 2016 | 32-bit: Limited only by available disk space and memory<br /><br />64-bit: Limited only by available disk space and memory |

+- **Power BI**

+The Microsoft Information Protection SDK supports labeling and protection of Power BI *.pbix* files.
+These files can be labeled via the File SDK and can be opened in Power BI Desktop or uploaded to the Power BI service.

 - **For all other files**: